 Katherine Edwards McCubbin

-The title of this show "Alchemy", continues Katherine's preoccupation with water (childhood memories of Sydney harbour), natural history and how these experiences can transmute into magical visions.
-Italy's Baroque water fountains and sculptures have been the catalyst for the subject matter of these paintings, the artist travelling there when possible to draw and later transform these studies into paintings in her St Kilda East studio.
+"Alchemy", her solo show in 2024, continued Katherine's preoccupation with water (childhood memories of Sydney harbour), natural history and how these experiences can transmute into magical visions.
+Italy's Baroque water fountains and sculptures have been the catalyst for the subject matter of these paintings, the artist returning there when possible, ever since an 8 week Artist Residency in 2015 that she undertook in Rome.

 Artist Biography

-Medieval alchemy drawings, the Baroque fountains and grottos of Italy, inform Katherine's paintings and drawings, as well as questioning concepts of social etiquette, sexuality and beauty.
+Medieval alchemy drawings, Surrealism, and Italian Baroque inform Katherine's artworks.
 Domestic exotica and still life interiors provide backdrops to playing with gender roles, characters often appear in theatrical compositions.
 From folklore and fairytales, to the burlesque and Edwardian fashion illustrations, floral ornamentation, objects of antiquity and decorative patterning, Katherine's influences are wide ranging.
 Her artworks lean into the mysterious, ambiguous nature of being in a liminal space, as an artist, euphoric and at times, melancholic.
 Figures and forms are suspended within an altered yet familiar reality, where time does not dictate our every waking moment.
 The need to slow down and be spiritually and bodily in harmony with nature pulls at her paintbrush, escaping a chaotic urban jungle for the suspended reality of Katherine's art studio.

 Exhibitions & Events: